 The Bottom Line

-Timber is and will continue to be one of the most popular materials whether used for construction, the windows and doors in homes, or for furniture.
+Timber is and will continue to be one of the most popular materials whether used for sash windows, casements and doors, or for furniture.
 While there are some other materials that also have strengths and advantages, we should not let a few misconceptions make us think that timber is anything other than a solid choice of material.